-Tommy Wright appointed Northern Ireland under-21 manager
+Wright and McAuley to manage NI U21 and U19 sides

 Last updated on .From the section Northern Ireland

-Former Northern Ireland international Tommy Wright has been appointed as the the country's under-21 manager.
+Former Northern Ireland internationals Tommy Wright and Gareth McAuley have been appointed as the the country's under-21 and under-19 managers.

 Wright, who won 31 caps for Northern Ireland, was a goalkeeper coach for the senior team during Michael O'Neill's first spell in charge.

+McAuley retired in 2019 after making 80 appearances for his country, with many of them coming under O'Neill.

+Both of their first games in charge will take place next month.
-The 59-year old will lead Northern Ireland in their upcoming U21 Euro 2025 qualification campaign, which begins next month.

-His first game in charge will be against Luxembourg at Mourneview Park.
+Wright, 59, will lead Northern Ireland in their upcoming U21 Euro 2025 qualification campaign, which begins with a game against Luxembourg at Mourneview Park on 7 September.

-Wright succeeds John Schofield, who left his role after just over a year at the helm as Northern Ireland failed to qualify for the 2023 U21 European Championships.
+He succeeds John Schofield, who left his role after just over a year at the helm as Northern Ireland failed to qualify for the 2023 U21 European Championships.

 During his managerial career Wright helped St Johnstone to win the Scottish Cup, their first major trophy in their history in 2014.